January 9, 2023

-It’s a great way to set up reminders, or a to-do list in Slack.
-Not only does it help you remember those important action items, it makes it easy to flow from task to task, without digging through messages or kanban boards to figure out what you had to do next.
+It makes it easy to flow from task to task, without digging through old Slack messages or kanban boards to figure out what you had to do next.

 Poppins boasts that you can save an hour of work every day, which is quite impressive from a free Slack app.